 March 9, 2021

 Luckily, you don’t need to drop in on your Acupuncturist every time you’ve got the Springtime Emotional Itchies (though we do recommend it if you can!).
-There’s plenty you can do for yourself to work out those kinks and keep yourself from becoming an exposed, live wire this Spring.
+There’s plenty you can do for yourself to work out those kinks and keep yourself from becoming a live wire this Spring.

 One of the very best things you can do to treat your own Qi Stagnation is to get moving.
 Moving your body moves your Qi!
 Incorporate some cross-body arm movement or twisting motions to gently massage your Liver (the pesky culprit behind much of our Qi Stagnation) and get the Qi flowing again.
 Our best advice is to move your body in ways that feel good for you, to exert yourself enough to break a sweat, and to work out only as much as it energizes you– pushing yourself to the brink of exhaustion during work out sessions might temporarily alleviate Qi Stagnation but can bring on a whole host of what we call “Deficiency” problems.